ricomariani/CG-SQL-author/docs/user_guide/10_schema_management.md

 cql --in schema.sql --cg f2.cql --rt schema_upgrade --include_regions feature2 --exclude_regions extra
 ```

-The first command generates all the shared schema for regions `root` and `extra` because `extra` contains `root`
+The first command generates all the shared schema for regions `root`
+and `extra` because `extra` contains `root`

-The second command declares all of `root` and `extra` so that the `feature1` things can refer to them, however the upgrade code for these shared regions is not emitted.
-Only the upgrade for schema in `feature1` is emitted.  `feature2` is completely absent.
-This will be ok because we know `feature1` cannot depend on `feature2` and `extra` is assumed to be upgraded elsewhere (such as in the previous line).
+The second command declares all of `root` and `extra` so that the
+`feature1` things can refer to them, however the upgrade code for these
+shared regions is not emitted.
+Only the upgrade for schema in `feature1`
+is emitted.  `feature2` is completely absent.
+This will be ok because
+we know `feature1` cannot depend on `feature2` and `extra` is assumed
+to be upgraded elsewhere (such as in the previous line).

-The third command declares all of `root` and `extra` so that the `feature2` things can refer to them, however the upgrade code for these shared regions is not emitted.
-Only the upgrade for schema in `feature2` is emitted.  `feature1` is completely absent.
+The third command declares all of `root` and `extra` so that the
+`feature2` things can refer to them, however the upgrade code for these
+shared regions is not emitted.
+Only the upgrade for schema in `feature2`
+is emitted.  `feature1` is completely absent.

-Note that in the above examples, CQL is generating more CQL to be compiled again (a common pattern).
-The CQL upgrade scripts need to be compiled as usual to produce executable code.
-Thus the output of this form includes the schema declarations and executable DDL.
+>NOTE: in the above examples, CQL is generating more CQL to be compiled
+>again (a common pattern).
+The CQL upgrade scripts need to be compiled as
+>usual to produce executable code.
+Thus the output of this form includes
+>the schema declarations and executable DDL.

 ##### Schema Not In Any Region

-For schema that is not in any region you might imagine that it is a special region `<none>` that depends on everything.
-So basically you can put anything there.
-Schema that is in any region cannot ever refer to schema that is in `<none>`.
+For schema that is not in any region you might imagine that it is a
+special region `<none>` that depends on everything.
+So basically you
+can put anything there.
+Schema that is in any region cannot ever refer
+to schema that is in `<none>`.

-When upgrading, if any include regions are specified then `<none>` will not be emitted at all.
-If you want an upgrader for just `<none>` this is possible with an assortment of exclusions.
-You can always create arbitrary grouping regions to make this easier.
-A region named `any` that uses all other regions would make this simple.
+When upgrading, if any include regions are specified then `<none>` will
+not be emitted at all.
+If you want an upgrader for just `<none>` this
+is possible with an assortment of exclusions.
+You can always create
+arbitrary grouping regions to make this easier.
+A region named `any`
+that uses all other regions would make this simple.

-In general, best practice is that there is no schema in `<none>`, but since most SQL code has no regions some sensible meaning has to be given to DDL before it gets region encodings.
+In general, best practice is that there is no schema in `<none>`, but
+since most SQL code has no regions some sensible meaning has to be given
+to DDL before it gets region encodings.

 #### Deployable Regions

-Given the above we note that some schema regions correspond to the way that we will deploy the schema.
-We want those bundles to be safe to deploy but to in order to be so we need a new notion -- a deployable region.
+Given the above we note that some schema regions correspond to the way
+that we will deploy the schema.
+We want those bundles to be safe to
+deploy but to in order to be so we need a new notion -- a deployable
+region.
 To make this possible CQL includes the following:

 * You can declare a region as deployable using `@declare_deployable_region`
 * CQL computes the covering of a deployable region: its transitive closure up to but not including any deployable regions it references
 * No region is allowed to depend on a region that is within the interior of a different deployable region, but you can depend on the deployable region itself

-Because of the above, each deployable region is in fact a well defined root for the regions it contains.
-The deployable region becomes the canonical way in which a bundle of regions (and their content) is deployed and any given schema item can be in only one deployable region.
+Because of the above, each deployable region is in fact a well defined
+root for the regions it contains.
+The deployable region becomes the
+canonical way in which a bundle of regions (and their content) is deployed
+and any given schema item can be in only one deployable region.

 ##### Motivation and Examples

-As we saw above, regions are logical groupings of tables/views/etc such that if an entity is in some region `R` then it is allowed to only refer to the things that `R` declared as dependencies `D1`, `D2`, etc. and their transitive closures.
-You can make as many logical regions as you like and you can make them as razor thin as you like; they have no physical reality but they let you make as many logical groups of things as you might want.
+As we saw above, regions are logical groupings of tables/views/etc such
+that if an entity is in some region `R` then it is allowed to only refer
+to the things that `R` declared as dependencies `D1`, `D2`, etc. and their
+transitive closures.
+You can make as many logical regions as you like and
+you can make them as razor thin as you like; they have no physical reality
+but they let you make as many logical groups of things as you might want.

-Additionally, when we’re deploying schema you generally need to do it in several pieces.
-E.g. if we have tables that go in an in-memory database then defining a region that holds all the in-memory tables makes it easy to, say, put all those in-memory tables into a particular deployment script.
+Additionally, when we’re deploying schema you generally need to do
+it in several pieces.
+E.g. if we have tables that go in an in-memory
+database then defining a region that holds all the in-memory tables
+makes it easy to, say, put all those in-memory tables into a particular
+deployment script.

 Now we come to the reason for deployable regions.
-From CQL’s perspective, all regions are simply logical groups; some grouping is then meaningful to programmers but has no physical reality.
-This means you’re free to reorganize tables etc. as you see fit into new or different regions when things should move.
-Only, that’s not quite true.
-The fact that we deploy our schema in certain ways means while most logical moves are totally fine, if you were to move a table from, say, the main database region to the in-memory region you would be causing a major problem.
-Some installations may already have the table in the main area and there would be nothing left in the schema to tell CQL to drop the table from the main database -- the best you can hope for is the new location gets a copy of the table the old location keeps it and now there are name conflicts forever.
+From CQL’s
+perspective, all regions are simply logical groups; some grouping
+is then meaningful to programmers but has no physical reality.
+This
+means you’re free to reorganize tables etc. as you see fit into new
+or different regions when things should move.
+Only, that’s not quite
+true.
+The fact that we deploy our schema in certain ways means while most
+logical moves are totally fine, if you were to move a table from, say,
+the main database region to the in-memory region you would be causing
+a major problem.
+Some installations may already have the table in the
+main area and there would be nothing left in the schema to tell CQL to
+drop the table from the main database -- the best you can hope for is
+the new location gets a copy of the table the old location keeps it and
+now there are name conflicts forever.

-So, the crux of the problem is this: We want to let you move schema freely between logical regions in whatever way makes sense to you, but once you pick the region you are going to deploy in, you cannot change that.
+So, the crux of the problem is this: We want to let you move schema freely
+between logical regions in whatever way makes sense to you, but once
+you pick the region you are going to deploy in, you cannot change that.

-To accomplish this, CQL needs to know that some of the regions are deployable regions and there have to be rules to make it all makes sense.
-Importantly, every region has to be contained in at most one deployable region.
+To accomplish this, CQL needs to know that some of the regions are
+deployable regions and there have to be rules to make it all makes sense.

-Since the regions form a DAG we must create an error if any region could ever roll up to two different deployable regions.
-The easiest way to describe this rule is “no peeking” – the contents of a deployable region are “private” they can refer to each other in any DAG shape but outside of the deployable region you can only refer to its root.
-So you can still compose them but each deployable region owns a well-defined covering.
-Note that you can make as many fine-grained deployable regions as you want; you don’t actually have to deploy them separately, but you get stronger rules about the sharing when you do.
+Importantly, every region has to be contained in at most one deployable
+region.

+Since the regions form a DAG we must create an error if any region could
+ever roll up to two different deployable regions.
+The easiest way to
+describe this rule is “no peeking” – the contents of a deployable
+region are “private” they can refer to each other in any DAG shape
+but outside of the deployable region you can only refer to its root.
+So
+you can still compose them but each deployable region owns a well-defined
+covering.
+Note that you can make as many fine-grained deployable regions
+as you want; you don’t actually have to deploy them separately, but
+you get stronger rules about the sharing when you do.

 Here’s an example: